MorenoLaQuatra/mlq.github.io/_pages/about.md

   - /about.html
 ---

-👋 Hi, I'm Moreno La Quatra, a PhD Candidate at [Politecnico di Torino](https://www.polito.it) focusing on the analysis of Natural Language and Audio.
+I'm Moreno La Quatra, a PhD Candidate at [Politecnico di Torino](https://www.polito.it) focusing on the analysis of Natural Language and Audio.
 I'm mostly interested in machine listening and natural language understanding.
 Some active research areas:

 * Multimodal summarization (e.g., [podcasts](https://github.com/MorenoLaQuatra/MATeR))